 Wheatgrass is an excellent source of many different vitamins and minerals.
 It is especially high in vitamins A, C and E, as well as iron, magnesium, calcium and amino acids.

-Wheatgrass also consists of about 70% chlorophyll, a type of green plant pigment associated with many health benefits (2).
+Like all green plants, wheatgrass also consists of chlorophyll, a type of green plant pigment associated with many health benefits (

 Antioxidants are compounds that fight free radicals to prevent cell damage and reduce oxidative stress.

 Some studies have found that antioxidants may help protect against certain conditions, such as heart disease, cancer, arthritis and neurodegenerative diseases (

 In one study, wheatgrass decreased oxidative stress and improved cholesterol levels in rabbits fed a high-fat diet.

 Additionally, supplementing with wheatgrass increased levels of the antioxidants glutathione and vitamin C (